 Where it is celebrated – Ziro Valley

 How it is celebrated – The Ziro Festival takes place away from the maddening rush.
 Music takes the center stage and spectacular views soothe the soul.
-The festival offers a perfect platform to the musicians to showcase their talent and please the crowd with original music.
-The Apatani people of Ziro host this three days festival.
-Visitors are served with the local beer in bamboo glasses which steals the limelight.
+The festival offers a perfect platform for the musicians to showcase their talent and please the crowd with original music.
+The Apatani people of Ziro host these three days festivals.
+Visitors are served the local beer in bamboo glasses which steals the limelight.
 North Indian delicacies are an added plus.
-In the end, the gala leaves you with thousands of reason to be a part of it next time as well.
+In the end, the gala leaves you with thousands of reasons to be a part of it next time as well.

 Hornbill Festival – to promote the cultural heritage of Nagaland

 Named after the Indian Hornbill, a colorful and large forest bird, the Hornbill festival portrays a fusion of cultural displays in a single place.
 Incepted with the aim of promoting tourism, the fiesta presents Nagaland like never before.
 Home to various tribes, the state cherishes many festivals that revolve around agriculture and are considered sacred.

 Thus, it becomes mandatory to partake in these fiestas.
 The musical tunes during the performances seem euphonious and hypnotize the listeners.
 This popular festival celebrated in the winter season enables you to have a closer look at the culture, music, food, and dance of Nagaland.